 Biscuit Cutter Safety

-Most quality plate joiners have an adjustable depth scale, a sawdust port for dust collection and a bevel feature for cutting biscuit slots at angles of up to 45-degrees.
-Some plate joiners also have the ability to cut grooves in the edges of stock, but in my opinion, there are other tools that are better and safer for cutting for tongue-and-grooves joints.
+Most quality plate joiners have an adjustable depth scale, a sawdust port for dust collection and a bevel feature for cutting biscuit slots at angles of up to 45 degrees.
+Some plate joiners also have the ability to cut grooves in the edges of stock, but there are other tools that are better and safer for cutting for tongue-and-grooves joints.